jimm/www-ellisislandband-net/about.md

 ## Tim Ellis

-Vocals, acoustic and electric guitars, and foot-tambourine.
+Vocals and acoustic and electric guitars (*and foot tambourine*)

 ## Nate Balogh

-Acoustic and electric guitars.
+Acoustic and electric guitars

 ## Alex Giannaras

-Bass.
+Bass and vocals

 ## Jim Menard

-Keyboards, and tambourine on one song.
+Keyboards (*and tambourine on one song, and they let him sing some harmony that's not critical or needs to be in tune or anything*)

 ## Jeff Steele

-Drums.
+Drums and percussion

 ## Jeannine Swaim

-Vocals, percussion.
+Vocals and percussion